manwar/theweeklychallenge/content/blog/review-challenge-082.md

 [**Abigail**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-082/abigail/perl/ch-2.pl)

-Rather than use substr, Abigail splits her input strings into arrays, where she can address the individual elements non-destructively.
+Rather than use substr, Abigail splits his input strings into arrays, where he can address the individual elements non-destructively.
 The control flow and the action moves essentially the same as the substr solution, chipping away from the front.
 Note $A, $B and $C are array references at this point.
-Here's her routine, sans the comment from above:
+Here's his routine, sans the comment from above:

 ```perl
 sub is_interleaved ($A, $B, $C, $ai = 0, $bi = 0, $ci = 0) {